teamjourney/api-mock-server/readme.md

 If the mock has been called however, it will still appear in the called mocks list.

-When trying to reset a mock that doesn't exist then an error will be thrown.
+Trying to reset a mock that doesn't exist will fail silently.

 ### Defining mocks